Spherical subcategories in algebraic geometry: Acknowledgements

 \section{Acknowledgements}

 Martin Kalck is grateful for the support by the DFG grant Bu-1886/2-1.
-The authors would like to thank Greg Stevenson, Michael Wemyss as well as an anonymous referee for valuable comments.
+The authors would like to thank Stephen Coughlan, Sergey Galkin, Matthias Sch\"utt, Pawel Sosna, Greg Stevenson, Rahbar Virk and Michael Wemyss for answering our questions.
+We are very grateful to the anonymous referees for very thorough reading and many valuable comments.